ntrrg/ntweb-history/content/authors/ntrrg/index.en.md

 authortype: Person
 ---

 Hi!
-I am Miguel Angel, just another developer working hard to don't be just another developer.
+I am Miguel Angel, just another developer working hard to not be just another developer.

 ## What can I do for you?